Stingless bee: History

-Native meliponines (M. beecheii being the favorite) have been kept by the lowland Maya for thousands of years.
+Native meliponines (M. beecheii being the most common) have been kept by the lowland Maya for thousands of years.
 The Yucatec Maya language name for this bee is xunan kab, meaning "(royal, noble) lady bee".
 The bees were once the subject of religious ceremonies and were a symbol of the bee-god Ah-Muzen-Cab, known from the Madrid Codex.

 The bees were, and still are, treated as pets.
 Families would have one or many log-hives hanging in and around their houses.
 Although they are stingless, the bees do bite and can leave welts similar to a mosquito bite.
 The traditional way to gather bees, still favored among the locals, is find a wild hive, then the branch is cut around the hive to create a portable log, enclosing the colony.
-This log is then capped on both ends with another piece of wood or pottery and sealed with mud.
-This clever method keeps the melipine bees from mixing their brood, pollen, and honey in the same comb as do the European bees.
-The brood is kept in the middle of the hive, and the honey is stored in vertical "pots" on the outer edges of the hive.
-A temporary, replaceable cap at the end of the log allows for easy access to the honey while doing minimal damage to the hive.
-However, inexperienced handlers can still do irreversible damage to a hive, causing the hive to swarm and abscond from the log.
-With proper maintenance, though, hives have been recorded as lasting over 80 years, being passed down through generations.
+With proper maintenance, hives have been recorded as lasting over 80 years, being passed down through generations.
 In the archaeological record of Mesoamerica, stone discs have been found that are generally considered to be the caps of long-disintegrated logs that once housed the beehives.